barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 We can now start talking about specifics and achieving the above in code.

+> IMPORTANT!
+In the above image some of the State Update nodes are update nodes from received from actions from the current user working on the state.
+It will be a bit clearer how this is handled when looking at the code.

 # Javascript Execution and Promises

-First we will look into some characteristics of Javascript that help us with managing some of our issues.
+First lets mention some characteristics of Javascript that help us with managing some of our issues.

 Javascript is an inherently single threaded language which makes our somewhat